Page last updated: March 1, 2021

-Even though the CDC states that the risk of COVID-19 transmission through porous surfaces like paper and cardboard is extremely low, to be extra cautious all items returned to the library go through a quarantine hold period before they are able to be lent out again.
-Ways to help us keep items safe for yourself and others include washing your hands before reading, do not handle items if you feel unwell, and please leave the book cleaning to our professionals.
+Even though the CDC states that the risk of COVID-19 transmission through porous surfaces like paper and cardboard is low, to be extra cautious all items returned to the library go through a quarantine hold period before they are able to be lent out again.
+Additional ways to help us keep items safe for yourself and others include washing your hands before reading, do not handle items if you feel unwell, and please leave the book cleaning to our professionals.

 The safety and wellbeing of our campus community is of utmost importance to Milner Library.
 Some of what we’re doing to help keep ourselves and all Redbirds healthy include limiting access to the building while providing services in other ways like curbside pickup and virtual reference, wearing face coverings at all times, quarantining items before lending out again, enhanced cleaning, and staying home if feeling sick.
 We ask that all Redbirds do the same!